Neighbours Helping Neighbours

 Deban Brunette Literacy Program

-• AVAILABLE!
-Reading Tutors provide one to one reading support for students in Grades 1 to 4 at selected schools during the school day.
+• Reading Tutors provide one to one reading support for students in Grades 1 to 4 at selected schools during the school day.
 Commitment: 2-3 hours weekly from October-May and (4 hours total required in both September and June).
 Must be a minimum of 18 years of age.

 • Educational Consultants instruct and support N2N’s reading tutors.
 This position requires extensive experience in education.
 Commitment: September to June, 2-8 hours per month.